I know of many travel writers that go on a trip without an

 Mexican Border, has several on-base museums about signals and communications, so

-I pitched that story to a ham radio magazine that I’d written for, and
+I pitched that story to a ham radio magazine that I’d written for, Popular Communications, and

 got that assignment too.